 Reference Current Text Revision Rationale I.A.3.8.1 A pending UDRP proceeding that the Registrar has been informed of.
-A-pPending UDRP proceeding that the Registrar has been informed notified of by the Provider in accordance with the UDRP Rules.
+A pPending UDRP proceeding that the Registrar has been informed notified of by the Provider in accordance with the UDRP Rules.
 The working group has refined the current text in an effort to clarify that Registrars must deny inter-Registrar transfer requests that are received after a Registrar has been notified by a UDRP Provider of a UDRP proceeding in accordance with the UDRP Rules.
 I.A.3.8.2 Court order by a court of competent jurisdiction.
 N/A The working group believes that this provision continues to be appropriate and that the language is sufficiently clear.
 I.A.3.8.3 Pending dispute related to a previous transfer, pursuant to the Transfer Dispute Resolution Policy.
 Pending dispute related to a previous transfer, pursuant to under the Transfer Dispute Resolution Policy.
 This revision is editorial in nature.
 It is not intended to change the meaning of the provision.
 I.A.3.8.4 URS proceeding or URS suspension that the Registrar has been informed of.
 Pending URS proceeding or URS suspension that the Registrar has been informed notified of by the Provider in accordance with the URS Procedure.
 The term "pending" has been added for consistency with language in I.A.3.8.1 and I.A.3.8.3.
 In addition, the working group has refined the current text in an effort to clarify that Registrars must deny inter-Registrar transfer requests that are received after a Registrar has been notified by a URS Provider of a URS proceeding or URS suspension in accordance with the URS Procedure.
-I.A.3.8.5 The Registrar imposed a 60-day inter-Registrar transfer lock following a Change of Registrant, and the Registered Name Holder did not opt out of the 60-day inter-registrar The Registrar imposed a 60-day inter-registrar transfer lock following a Change of Registrant, and the Registered Name Holder did not opt out of the 60-day inter-registrar transfer lock prior to the The working group is removing this text entirely as the working group recommends removal of the 60-day inter-Registrar transfer lock from the Change of Registrant Data Policy.
+I.A.3.8.5 The Registrar imposed a 60-day inter-registrar transfer lock following a Change of Registrant, and the Registered Name Holder did not opt out of the 60-day inter-registrar transfer lock prior to the Change of Registrant request.
+The Registrar imposed a 60-day inter-registrar transfer lock following a Change of Registrant, and the Registered Name Holder did not opt out of the 60-day inter-registrar transfer lock prior to the Change of Registrant request.
+The Working Group is removing this text entirely as the Working Group recommends removal of the 60-day inter-registrar transfer lock from the Change of Registrant Data Policy.
 (See Rec.
-26.4 and associated
+26.4 and associated rationale for further information).